GISgrids/MELT_test/Dockerfiles/MELT/README.txt

-UPDATED: 26 JULY 2024
+UPDATED: 31 JULY 2024

-You must have downloaded MELTv2.2.2 from MELT's website already, then place it in the same directory as the accompanying Dockerfile for the building of the docker image.
+You must have downloaded MELTv2.2.2 from MELT's website already, then place it in the same directory as this Dockerfile for the building of MELT docker image.